 Volkswagen Beetle Print Ads shook up the automobile industry and the marketing landscape of the 1960s with a climb that only took the brand’s growth higher for years to come.

 Volkswagen Beetle was discontinued in December 2019.
 The current generation of Beetle won’t be replaced and will go out of production.
-In a heart-touching animated campaign, the brand bids adieu to one of their most priced possessions.
+In an emotionally moving animated campaign, the brand bids adieu to one of their most prized possessions.

 Frank Welsch, Chief Development Officer, Volkswagen at the Geneva Motor Show 2018 mentioned that as Beetle is made with history in mind, two or three generations had sufficed the car.